 A female student witnessed the fight inside the classroom.
 A teacher intervened after hearing cries for help and found Matthews holding Meismer in a chokehold.
 By that point, Matthews had stabbed Meismer with the scissors taken from Meismer’s own pocket.

 Matthews admitted to stabbing Meismer in a statement to authorities.
-The 18-year-old has no criminal history prior to this incident, according to his court-appointed defense attorney, Gianpaolo Macerola.
+The 18-year-old has no criminal history before this incident, according to his court-appointed defense attorney, Gianpaolo Macerola.
 Matthews’ 18-year-old sister is listed as his guardian.

 During the bond hearing, Macerola requested a significantly lower bond of $500,000 for his client.
 “I need to see that surveillance video,” Macerola said.
 “I need to see what happened in terms of all the claims that were read in that probable cause affidavit.”